rahul-openstack/movies-nodejs-express-swagger-api/README.md

-4. In order to test APIs using Swagger, you need to first generate access-token using the endpoint: https://heroku-node-movies-api.herokuapp.com/api-docs/index.html#!/API_Authentication/post_api_authenticate Here you ned to pass the following json :
+4. In order to test APIs using Swagger, you need to first generate access-token using the endpoint: https://heroku-node-movies-api.herokuapp.com/api-docs/index.html#!/API_Authentication/post_api_authenticate Here you need to pass the following json :
 	{
 	  "name": "rahul",
 	  "password": "srivastava"